superbon/JustAWeather/README.md

 # 🌤️ JustAWeather – Flutter Weather App

-JustAWeather is a sleek, modern weather app built with Flutter using Clean Architecture and MVVM.
+JustAWeather is a simple Flutter app with a sleek, modern weather app built with Flutter using Clean Architecture and MVVM.
 It displays real-time weather forecasts based on your current location or any city you search for.
 Built for performance, responsiveness, and customization.

 ---